hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 Also, I am planning to not use the intermediate context in the first function but simply set all the words of the function using `set-word function-ctx context-passed`

 [8:46:49](#_o_xUcKYLni7ScGx_9LcRwl6I5Ev8kZr6W_AZ0V2Gic) <GiuseppeChillemi (GiuseppeChillemi)>:
 Note: After 12 hours working on a model to pass the context and set the function one to it, init, testing, using path notation, building full specs parser, writing notes and writing here.... before going to bed I have realized the best solution seems taking the SPECS OF a function,  remove /LOCAL, take its BODY and recreate it with an additional character at the end of its name!
-Just one line of code Ì†ΩÌ∏Å
+Just one line of code üòÅ

 [8:47:36](#SS1LJ5CCVR1Y3l2PYP_yDtoh985GQhbrI4Umn4eyqWM) <GiuseppeChillemi (GiuseppeChillemi)>:
 * Note: After 12 hours working on a model to pass the context and set the function one to it, init, testing, using path notation, building full specs parser, writing notes and writing here.... before going to bed I have realized the best solution seems taking the SPECS OF a function,  remove /LOCAL, take its BODY and recreate it with an additional character at the end of its name!
 Then use APPLY.
-Just one line of code! Ì†ΩÌ∏Å
+Just one line of code! üòÅ

 [19:17:33](#DllUA0dkdBIxyK9iBoVBwHxvtcUcDHzPeYi2-ghkq3A) <greggirwin (Gregg Irwin)>:
 Red often involves doing things more than once to distill a solution you like.